Learn More

 • Limited withdrawal options: Some providers may not allow flexi-access drawdown or 25% tax-free lump sum withdrawals.

+The decision to retain your pension in the UK is a personal one, but consulting with a pension transfer specialist beforehand is crucial.
 They will explain the potential benefits and drawbacks of leaving your funds invested with the UK pension scheme while also suggesting alternative solutions that may offer greater tax efficiency for UK expats residing in the US.

 What Are the Alternatives to Transferring Your UK Pension to the US?